 five minutes x twice a day x twenty days at sea = 200 minutes

 We upgraded from an Iridium Satellite phone to an Iridium Go.
 Almost every cruiser we meet has the Iridium Go.

 With the Go, Iridium greatly simplified the plans available.
 There’s only one package really: unlimited data and texting, plus 200 voice minutes a month.
 Our provider is Roadpost.

 My biggest gripe about this system is that there’s no way to check my minutes.
 For a very long time, we just weren’t using the minutes at all, but now we have weekly calls to our families.
 Keeping these phone calls to less than a half an hour eats up at most 120 minutes a month.
 However, the call quality is not great.
 The call will be dropped about 3-4 times in the half an hour and there is a terrible lag.
 There are many times that whatever local internet service we are using is not a fast enough or strong enough signal for a VoIP connection, and the Iridium Go is the better option.

-We do have an external antennae for our Iridium Go.
-We originally had the antennae installed in Spain when we were having trouble connecting our original Satellite phone.
+We do have an external antenna for our Iridium Go.
+We originally had the antenna installed in Spain when we were having trouble connecting our original Satellite phone.
 The connection was still incredibly terrible, and our connection was getting dropped when we were checking our email and we were just devouring our minutes.